teri-lynn/teri-lynn.github.com/_posts/2014-10-29-pumpkin-protien-muffins.md

 ###Ingredients
 - 3 scoops vanilla protein powder
-- One 19 oz can of chickpeas (drained and rinsed)
+- one 19 oz can of chickpeas (drained and rinsed)
 - 1 cup almond milk
 - 1 cup pumpkin puree (or more or less to taste)
 - 1/2 cup raisins